jesse-kaufman/portfolio-site/src/content/projects/event-driven-camera-notifications/index.md

 ### 6. **Notification logic**

-- If the event type is "person", "known person", "pet", or "vehicle", a notification is sent to all devices.
+- If the event type is "person", "known person", "pet", or "vehicle", a notification is sent to all devices
-- For "person" and "known person" events, an announcement is made on smart speakers in rooms where people are present.
+- For "person" and "known person" events, an announcement is made on smart speakers in rooms where people are present
-- If the cameras recognize the person, the AI describe portion is skipped and "`[name]` spotted." is used as the description instead.
+- If the cameras recognize the person, the AI describe portion is skipped and "`[name]` spotted." is used as the description instead

 !["Do camera notification" subflow](do-camera-notification.jpg)